 As we discussed on the previous page, if your debit card is stolen, you may find it more difficult to get your money back than you would if your credit card were stolen.
 Under the Electronic Fund Transfer Act, as long as you report your card stolen within two days, you won't lose more than $50 of the money a thief draws from your account.
 If you don't report for up to 60 days, you could be liable for as much as $500.
 Beyond 60 days -- well, let's hope you have a good supply of money in another account.
 Luckily, Visa and MasterCard, as well as many banks, will not hold you liable for debit transactions you did not authorize.

-If you'd like to know more about debit cards and related topics, follow the links on the next page.
+If you'd like to know more about debit cards and related topics, follow the links below.